-First things first, company constitutions are not mandatory for each and every proprietary company.
-However, company constitutions are extremely useful and indeed recommended for companies that do not have ordinary share arrangements.
+First of all, company constitutions are not mandatory for every proprietary company.
+However, company constitutions are extremely useful and indeed recommended for companies.
+This is especially true for those that do not have ordinary share arrangements.
 Company constitutions specify the rules governing a company’s directors and shareholders in relation to the operation of a company.
-Both current and future company shareholders are bound to the constitution, provided that they are parties to the contract.
+If you are a current or future shareholder, you will be bound by the constitution if you are a contracting party.

-Importantly, a company constitution does not affect the personal capacity of shareholder.
+A company constitution does not affect the personal capacity of a shareholder.
 This is because the rights stemming from a company constitution will only be enforceable against shareholders in their capacity as a shareholder.
-Additionally, no enforceable rights are created between company shareholders and company directors.
+Company shareholders and directors have no enforceable rights.
 Therefore, the provisions of a company constitution which serve to protect the interests of minority shareholders, cannot be enforced by majority shareholders.

 Modification of Company Constitutions

 In order to modify a company constitution a special resolution must be passed.
 A special resolution requires 21 days notice (28 days for publicly listed companies).
-For a special resolution to pass there needs to be a 75% majority of votes cast.
+75% of the votes need to be in favour to pass the resolution.
 Check out our guide to learn more about modifying a company constitution.

 Replaceable rules, like a company constitution govern the activities and operation of companies.
-However, unlike company constitutions, replaceable rules are found in the Corporations Act and will apply unless they are displaced or modified by a company’s constitution.
-The replaceable rules that govern the internal management of a company are set out in section 141 of the Corporations Act.
+These rules are in the Corporations Act.
+These rules apply unless they are ‘displaced’ or modified by the company.
+The replaceable rules are set out in section 141 of the Act.
 These rules govern matters relating to;

 - the appointment of directors;